wallrio/onservice/http.md

 }
 ```

+> the class route above will be "/logon/user/ID_OF_USER"

 ##### Notes on the routes

 - The directory name is the first level of the route
 - The class name is the second level of the route
 - To create more levels use annotattions of methods

 - For each class is implicit the "namespace onservice\http\routes\ROUTE_CURRENT"